Lightning-AI/pytorch-lightning/docs/source/introduction_guide.rst

 TrainResult
 ^^^^^^^^^^^
-Whenever you'd like more control over the outputs of the `training_step` use a `TrainResult` object which can:
+Whenever you'd like to log, or sync values across GPUs use `TrainResult`.

 - log to Tensorboard or the other logger of your choice.
 - log to the progress-bar.
 - log on every step.
 - log aggregate epoch metrics.
+- average values across GPUs/TPU cores

 .. code-block:: python